How to Identify Sexual Abuse: A Prevention Guide for Parents

 Prior to the establishment of the internet, it was unlikely for children to be known outside of their normal hangouts at home, school, and in their neighborhood.

 However, the proliferation of social media has led many children and teens to establish their own profiles online.
-These profiles provide lots of identifying information, such as age, location, interests, and friends, all of which can be used by abusers to target children and teens.
+These profiles provide identifying information, such as age, location, interests, and friends, all of which can be used by abusers to target children and teens.

 Children and teens are less likely than adults to be aware of privacy concerns, and may be more willing to chat with those they don’t know online.
 This makes them prime targets for sexual abuse techniques such as grooming.